setu-standards/documentation/app/docs/api/usage-notes/identifiers.md

 ## 3. Line identifiers in the request message

-This type of identifier is only included in the planning messages.
+For some SETU message this type of identifier is applicable.
 For each planning message, it is possible to specify multiple planning lines.
 In the case of a planning request, these lines can be either periodic or single planning request lines.
 For the planning constraint message, the lines include periodic and single availability of a human resource.
 Each line within these messages has its own identifier specified in the message itself, provided by the `line id` element.
-For example:
+For the Timecard, the lines include time-interval and allowance, where each line his own `line id` called either `intervalID` or `allowanceID` id.
+The next examples are focused on the planning messages, but do also hold for the other ones:

 ```xml
 <periodicAvailabilityLine>